patrickmmartin/2.8284271247461900976033774484194/article.md

     return x;
     }```

-If this is found in the wild. it would probably be best to put it out of it's misery.
+If this is found in the wild. it would probably be best to put it out of its misery.
 The possible benefit of this is that candidates less confident of their mathematics will be able to implement this by concentrating purely upon the logic of searching

 ### Scan and step reduction

 This is a very naive guess step and scan approach, reversing and decreasing step on each transition.
-Feed it a decent enough inital guess and it will work its way towards the solution, as it is another linearly convergent solution.
+Feed it a decent enough initial guess and it will work its way towards the solution, as it is another linearly convergent solution.

 	 ```c++
 	 double my_sqrt_naive(double val) {